-With the support of the Harold S. Williams Trust Fund and private donors, the Library provides researchers and PhD students the opportunity to engage with the National Library of Australia's Asian language and Asia-related collections.
-The grants are available for a period of four weeks at a negotiated time during 2020.
-Scholars have privileged access to the Library’s materials and facilities, as well as sustained interaction with specialist staff.
+With the support of the Harold S. Williams Trust Fund and private donors, the Asia Study Grants program provides researchers and PhD students the opportunity to engage with the National Library of Australia's Asian language and Asia-related collections.
+Six grants will be available in 2022.
+These grants offer a four-week period of intensive research at a negotiated time during 2022, where scholars have privileged access to the Library’s materials, facilities and staff.
 More information on our rich and varied Asian collections is available here.

 Asia Study Grants are open to researchers and PhD students who:

-- have not received a scholarship from the Library in the past five years; and
+- have not received a Fellowship or Scholarship from the Library in the past five years

 - need access to the Library's Asian language or Asian-related collections that are not available online or in their own region or institution.

 Researchers may be in the early or later stages of a project, and can explore the extent of our collections or focus on specific materials.
 The grant may also be used to undertake preliminary investigations in developing a larger or related project that may assist in attracting further research funding or work.

 Preference for all grants is given to applicants who would find it difficult to access the Library's collections (for example, due to distance from Canberra).